 Students do not need to apply to be a Crimson Scholar.
 At the beginning of each qualifying semester, students will receive an email message confirming their status.

 To be eligible for the Crimson Scholars Program, students must be degree-seeking.

-- Transfer students must have a 3.5 cumulative GPA from their previous institution(s) or complete 3 or more credits1 at NMSU for eligibility and must maintain a 3.5 cumulative GPA to continue in the program.
+Transfer students must have a 3.5 cumulative GPA from their previous institution(s) to be eligible and must maintain a 3.5 cumulative GPA to continue in the program.

 To maintain Crimson Scholar status:

 - Freshmen entering on an ACT score must maintain a cumulative GPA of 3.5 and complete three or more credits per semester to continue in the program.